thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 #### Example of Chipped Coffee Mug

-Consider the TBP mug that we are very familiar that is slightly chipped.
+Consider the TBP mug that we are very familiar that is now slightly chipped.
 Below are how the above heuristics may apply:

 1. **Initial detection**: When sensing the chipped area, we would get prediction errors since the surface geometry differs from our stored model.
 2. **Hypothesis coverage**: Most hypotheses about the mug would remain valid (handle, overall shape, color) while only hypotheses near the chip would be eliminated.